Action #3248

 methods for storing the attributes.
 This would also make the usage safe against mixing local and global coordinates, since they are stored in objects of different types.

-#10 Updated by Specovius Andreas almost 4 years ago
+#10 Updated by Specovius Andreas about 4 years ago

 Knödlseder Jürgen wrote: